Black Spring (short story collection)

 Black Spring is a book of ten short stories by the American writer Henry Miller, published in 1936 by the Obelisk Press in Paris, France.
 Black Spring was Miller's second published book, following Tropic of Cancer and preceding Tropic of Capricorn.
-The book was written in 1932-33 while Miller was living in Clichy, a northwestern suburb of Paris.
+The book was written in 1932-33 while Miller was living in Clichy, Hauts-de-Seine (aka Clichy), a northwestern suburb of Paris.
 Like Tropic of Cancer, the book is dedicated to Anaïs Nin.

 Contents

 The ten short stories in the book are: